URI-Alpine/Ski_n_Board2026/README.md

-# Ski & Board 2026 Repository:
+# Ski & Board 2026 Repository Guide:
-A repository with the express purpose of tracking and managing tasks and events.
+The Ski & Bord Repo exists with the express purpose of tracking and managing tasks and events.
+Below is a shining a spotlight on some of the top tools in the repo.

 ## There is much to do and explore in this Repository!
 ### Check out the [Project Section](https://github.com/orgs/URI-Alpine/projects/1/views/1)